-What Can a Handyman Do in Bryan, Texas?
+What Can a Handyman Do Without a License in Bryan, Texas?

 In Texas, there is generally NO state-issued “general contractor” or “handyman” license for typical residential repair/remodel work; licensing is trade-specific (plumbing, electrical, HVAC, etc.) and permitting is handled locally.
 A “handyman exemption” is not a single statewide dollar-threshold rule—what you can do without a trade license depends on whether the work falls inside regulated trades and whether the City of Bryan requires permits for that scope.